-- Do not operate the pump with the discharge-side fitting closed. - Properties the pump only inside the tolerances specified by the manufacturer (→ 10.1 Technical specifications) - Close all drainage taps. - 2.
+- Do not operate the pump with the discharge-side fitting closed. - Operate the pump only inside the tolerances specified by the manufacturer (→ 10.1 Technical specifications) - √ Pump set up and connected properly - Motor set up and connected properly - All connections stress-free and sealed - √ Pump housing lubricant level correct (→ 10.1.5 Lubricants). - All safety equipment installed and tested for functionality - Close all drainage taps. - 2.
 Open the suction-side and the discharge-side fittings. - 3.
 Switch on the motor and make sure it is running smoothly. - 4.
 Run the pump, flushing with water first (cold commissioning) to check for leaks.

-- 5. Verify that neither the pump unit nor the pipe connections are leaking. - Perform a second flush by running the pump, 10-20 revolutions with pumped liquid, to remove residue and water inside the pump.
+- 5. Verify that neither the pump unit nor the pipe connections are leaking. - 6.
+Perform a second flush by running the pump, 10-20 revolutions with pumped liquid, to remove residue and water inside the pump.